tubearchivist/tubearchivist/tubearchivist/api/README.md

 # TubeArchivist API
 Documentation of available API endpoints.
-**Note: This will change!**
+**Note: This is very early alpha and will change!**

 ## Authentication
 API token will get automatically created, accessible on the settings page.
 Token needs to be passed as an authorization header with every request.
-Additionally session based authentication is enabled too: When you are logged in to your TubeArchivist instance, you'll have access to the api in the browser for testing.
+Additionally session based authentication is enabled too: When you are logged into your TubeArchivist instance, you'll have access to the api in the browser for testing.

 Curl example:
 ```shell